DzEse/IBM-Data-Analyst-capstone-project/README.md

 Week 5 building a dashboard
 I'll use IBM Cognos Analytics to build a dashboard that will compile all of the data and nd spot trends and insights that might include the following: Which programming languages are most in demand today?
 What are the most in-demand database skills?
 Which IDEs are the most popular?

-Week 6 presentation of findings.
-I use storytelling to share my findings in a presentation.